-In Spring 2010, the Allen School (then the UW Computer Science & Engineering department) introduced its Alumni Achievement Award.
+In Spring 2010, the Allen School (then the Department of Computer Science & Engineering) introduced its Alumni Achievement Award.
 Each subsequent year we have selected two outstanding alumni with exceptional records of achievement for recognition during our graduation celebration.
-Renamed the Alumni Impact Award in 2018, the award reaffirms to current and future Allen School graduates that each contributes to a long, successful line of alumni whose impact reaches far and wide.
+Renamed the Alumni Impact Award in 2018, the award emphasizes to each new generation of Allen School graduates that they are joining a decades-long procession of alumni whose impact reaches far and wide.